pargyrop/shopify/README.md

 ## Search Placeholder Random Text

-Selects a random array item for search bar placeholder from an array.
+Selects a random array item for search bar placeholder from an array. - [link](Search_Placeholder_Random)

 ```
 Try searching for bananas 🍌